-- 6.5.
-The Trustee has previously undertaken a review of the financial protections available to members in the unlikely event of losses caused by the insolvency or other failure of one or more companies involved in managing the Plan's investments. - 6.6.
+- 7.5.
+The Trustee has previously undertaken a review of the financial protections available to members in the unlikely event of losses caused by the insolvency or other failure of one or more companies involved in managing the Plan's investments. - 7.6.
 As a result of this review, which included input from the Trustee's legal and investment advisors, the Trustee is satisfied with the level of protection afforded to the money purchase and AVC assets.

-7. Value for members
+8. Value for members

-- 7.1.
-The Trustee is required to assess annually the extent to which the charges and transaction costs borne by members represent good value. - 7.2.
-Analysis was undertaken by the Trustee's professional advisers, Barnett Waddingham LLP, and the findings set out in a report dated 20 March 2024.
-The Trustee considered the report and confirmed its value for members' assessment at a meeting on 20 March 2024.
+- 8.1.
+The Trustee is required to assess annually the extent to which the charges and transaction costs borne by members represent good value. - 8.2.
+Analysis was undertaken by the Trustee's professional advisers, Barnett Waddingham LLP, and the findings set out in a report dated 28 February 2025.
+The Trustee considered the report and confirmed its value for members' assessment at a meeting on 11 March 2025. - 8.3.
+Recognising that low cost does not necessarily mean good value, the assessment considered whether the services for which members pay or share the costs are suitable for, relevant to and (likely to be) valued by members and whether performance of the services had been effective.
+Consideration was also made of the costs relative to other options available in the market.